crniccc/Unity-2D-Game/README.md

 ## Conclusion

-This game combines engaging gameplay with technical demonstrations, offering both entertainment and insights into optimizing game performance through parallelization.
+**SuperZizi: Fly and Survive** combines engaging gameplay with technical demonstrations, offering both entertainment and insights into optimizing game performance through parallelization.
 Enjoy flying through obstacles, collecting hearts, and experimenting with the stress test to see how well the game performs under pressure!

+---
+**Note:** This is a Unity 2D game project.
+The stress test and Unity Jobs system features are included to demonstrate the impact of parallelization on game performance.

+Enjoy the game and feel free to contribute to the project!